vimeo/psalm/docs/running_psalm/configuration.md

   loadXdebugStub="[bool]"
 >
 ```
+If not present, Psalm will only load the Xdebug stub if psalm has unloaded the extension.
 When `true`, Psalm will load the Xdebug extension stub (as the extension is unloaded when Psalm runs).
-Defaults to `false`.
+Setting to `false` prevents the stub from loading.

 ### Running Psalm